generin0/CaesarCipher/README.md

 Description
 - Simple implementation of Caesar cipher work.

 Examples
-  - Sample encryption and decryption of text using your code.
+- Simple encryption and decryption of text using your code.